amit-my-github/Interview-Preparation-2025/SOLID-Principles-Definations.md

+Great — this is a **senior-level behavioral question** that tests your **mentorship, leadership, and architectural thinking**.
+The interviewer wants to see *how well you transfer your knowledge*, not just that you have it.

+---

+## ✅ High-Level Answer Strategy

+Use this 4-part structure to deliver a clear, impressive response:

+---

+### 🔷 1. **Set the Context – Your Role as a Mentor**

+> Briefly describe your responsibility or experience mentoring others.

+✅ Example:

+> *"As a senior developer, I regularly mentor juniors and mid-levels during code reviews, design sessions, and pair programming.
+I focus on helping them build habits around writing clean, maintainable code."*

+---

+### 🔷 2. **Common Mistakes You Observe**

+> Mention 2–3 common mistakes you’ve seen around SOLID (with empathy, not judgment).

+✅ Examples:

+* Mixing data access, logic, and UI in one class (SRP violation)
+* Using large, bloated interfaces (ISP violation)
+* Tight coupling between classes — new keyword everywhere (DIP violation)
+* Making everything abstract even when it's not needed (overengineering)

+---

+### 🔷 3. **How You Coach Them to Improve**

+> Describe **how you guide them**, not just what you tell them.
+Focus on mentoring style, tools, and methods.

+✅ Examples:

+* Use code reviews as teaching opportunities
+* Ask guiding questions instead of correcting them
+* Provide before-and-after code examples
+* Encourage use of interfaces, patterns, or refactoring tools

+---

+### 🔷 4. **Result – What Happens Over Time**

+> Explain the impact of your coaching: better code quality, more confident devs, less rework, etc.

+✅ Example:

+> *"Over time, I've seen juniors go from struggling with abstractions to confidently designing loosely coupled, testable components.
+That builds team confidence and reduces long-term maintenance issues."*

+---

+## ✅ Example Full Answer Using the Strategy

+> *“As a senior developer, I regularly mentor juniors and mid-level developers through code reviews and pair programming.
+I focus heavily on helping them understand the 'why' behind clean architecture, not just the rules."*
+>
+> *“One of the common mistakes I see is classes doing too much — like a controller that also handles data access and business logic.
+That’s a clear SRP violation.
+I also see tightly coupled code where services are directly instantiated, making testing difficult — a DIP issue.”*
+>
+> *“I usually coach them by walking through refactoring examples.
+I’ll show them how to extract responsibilities, inject dependencies, or split interfaces when they get too large.
+I ask questions like, ‘What would happen if we had to change this logic tomorrow?’ to get them thinking in terms of maintainability.”*
+>
+> *“Over time, I’ve seen developers write cleaner code, take ownership of design decisions, and even help others in the team — which is the real sign that coaching is working.”*

+---

+Would you like me to help craft versions of this answer tailored to your real experience?
+I can plug in projects you've worked on to make it sound 100% authentic.

+Want a Simple Framework to Remember or Explain SOLID in interview?
+1) What is it?
+2) Why does it matter?
+3) How have you used it?

+What it is:
 SOLID principles are the five principles of object-oriented class design.
 These are the set of rules and best practices to follow while designing the class structure.

+Why it matters – practical benefit
+By applying solid principles developers can create code, which is easy to understand, maintain, and extend as well.
+These principles help in achieving modularity, flexibility, and scalability in systems, thereby leading to improved code quality or less risk of bugs being introduced in the system on modification.

 S stands for single responsibility, which say that a class in c# should take part in single responsibility.
 In other words, there should be only one reason to change a particular class.